olliegardner/seminar-roulette/timelog.md

 ### 18 Dec 2020

 - _1 hour_ Finished off semester 1 status report, submitted it on Moodle and emailed it to supervisor.

+## Winter Break

+### 28 Dec 2020

+- _2 hour_ Changed recommender system so that it no longer uses a csv file to store the seminar ratings.